-Members of Legal Resources have access to a robust set of identity theft services, ranging from prevention and education to protection and resolution.
+Members of Legal Resources have access to identity theft services ranging from prevention and education to protection and resolution assistance.
 Legal Resources provides these services AT NO ADDITIONAL COST to our members.

 When a member calls the Legal Resources Member Services Department with an Identity Theft issue, a Certified Identity Theft Risk Management Specialist (CITRMS) provides one-on-one counseling and assistance to help resolve the issue and immediate steps to take if the member has become a victim.
 If the identity theft situation evolves into a legal matter, then it would be covered under the Legal Resources Plan, either as a fully covered service or discounted service, depending on the issue.
 For a detailed list of coverage, please click here.
 Please note, however, that Legal Resources does not include credit repair as a fully covered service.

-Identity theft prevention education is available as part of the Legal Resources Legal Seminar Series and covers a broad range of Identity Theft related material, including identifying danger signs, safeguarding tactics, information on removing one's name from pre-approved credit card lists, putting a security freeze on lines of credit, and accessing free annual credit reports via the Legal Resources website.
-Seminars are scheduled through your HR or Benefits Manager, so ask them to schedule a seminar with Legal Resources today!
+These educational seminars cover a broad range of identity theft-related material, including identifying danger signs, safeguarding tactics, how to removing one's name from pre-approved credit card lists, and putting a security freeze on lines of credit.
+Seminars are scheduled through your HR or Benefits Manager, so ask them for a seminar with Legal Resources today!

 1. Order your credit report from all three major credit reporting agencies at least 2 times per year and immediately correct any mistakes in writing.
 If you see addresses where you have never lived and alias names that you do not recognize, immediately put a fraud alert on your accounts and credit report.

 c.
 TransUnion: www.tuc.com or 1-800-888-4213